devoworm/OW-DW-Education/Models and Representations/About.md

 **Assignments**
 1) You will be awarded one certificate per digital badge.
 Submit a pull request to [this repo](https://github.com/devoworm/OW-DW-Education/tree/master/Models%20and%20Representations/Push%20Assignments%20Here) consisting of a subdirectory labeled FirstName_LastName and include all earned certificates within.

-2) explore [NeuronUnit](https://github.com/scidash/neuronunit/blob/dev/README.md), which is a combination of instatiating scientific models of neurons and formal [model checking](https://en.wikipedia.org/wiki/Model_checking).
-Your assignment is to become familiar with the software, and work through the tutorial provided [at this link](https://github.com/scidash/neuronunit/blob/dev/README.md).
+2) Explore [NeuronUnit](https://github.com/scidash/neuronunit/blob/dev/README.md), which is a combination of instantiating scientific models of neurons and regular [model checking](https://en.wikipedia.org/wiki/Model_checking).
+Your assignment is to become familiar with the software and work through the tutorial provided [at this link](https://github.com/scidash/neuronunit/blob/dev/README.md).

-* complete part 7 of the tutorial (visualize your score) by submitting a pull request to [this repo](https://github.com/devoworm/OW-DW-Education/tree/master/Models%20and%20Representations/Push%20Assignments%20Here) in the same subdirectory as Assignment 1.
+* Complete part 7 of the tutorial (visualize your score) by submitting a pull request to [this repo](https://github.com/devoworm/OW-DW-Education/tree/master/Models%20and%20Representations/Push%20Assignments%20Here) in the same subdirectory as Assignment 1.